The signs of dominance are pretty clear, when you know what you need to pay attention to.

 Individuals with great social power are not necessarily flashy -and often they are not-.

-There is also a major tendency for people to pay more attention when the most socially powerful person enters the room.
+People also tend to pay more attention when the most socially dominant man speaks.

-But it’s especially when the going gets tough that people turn towards the most dominant individuals.
+It’s especially when the going gets tough that the attention naturally turns towards the most dominant individuals.

 Look at this scene from The Godfather: